Estonians: Autosomal DNA

-Autosomally Estonians are close with Latvians and Lithuanians However, they are shifted towards the Finns, who are isolated from most European populations.
-Northeastern Estonians are particularly close to Finns, while southeastern Estonians are close to the Balts; other Estonians plot between these two extremes.
+Autosomally Estonians are close with Latvians and Lithuanians.
+However, they are shifted towards the Finns, who are isolated from most European populations.
+Northeastern Estonians are the closest to the Finns, while southeastern Estonians are closer to the Latvians and Lithuanians; other Estonians plot between these two extremes.
+Out of the Finns, the southwestern ones are both genetically and linguistically closest to Estonians.

-Estonians have high steppe-like admixture, and less farmer-related and more hunter-gatherer-related admixture than Western and Central Europeans.
-The same pattern is found also in the Balts, Finns and Mordvins, for example.
+Estonians have one of the highest shares of hunter-gatherer-related admixture among Europeans.
+Estonians also have high steppe-like admixture, and are less farmer-related than Western and Central Europeans.
+The same pattern is found also in the Latvians and Lithuanians, Finns and Mordvins, for example.
 Uralic peoples typically carry a Siberian-related component, which is also present in Estonians and makes up about five percent of their ancestry on average.
 Although they have a smaller share of it than other Finnic-speakers, it is one factor that distinguishes them from the Balts.
-Estonians can also be modelled to have considerably more Finnish-like ancestry than Baltic-speakers.
+Estonians can also be modelled to have more Finnish-like ancestry than Baltic-speaking Latvians and Lithuanians.

 Estonians have a high sharing of IBD (identity-by-descent) segments with other studied Finnic groups (Finns, Karelians and Vepsians) and the Sami people, as well as with the Polish people.